flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/accu.md

 ## Description

 - ACCU PRESS:
-    - Pressure in the yellow hydraulic system brake accumulators.
+    - Pressure in the yellow hydraulic system brake accumulator.
 - BRAKES:
     - Yellow hydraulic system pressure delivered to the brakes.
-Measured upstream of the alternate servo valves.
+Measured downstream of the Direct Drive Valves.

 ---